Help others discover greater independence through equipment and technology

 This course aims to provide participants with the knowledge and skills to perform as an Assistive Technology Mentor.
 Assistive Technology Mentors assist and support people with disability and/or carers to make informed choices about their assistive technology and home modification needs.

-- have experience using assistive technology
+- Has experience using some assistive technology

-- have a passion for equipment/technology
+- Has a passion for equipment/technology

-- have a passion for helping others
+- Has a passion for helping others

-- be an excellent communicator
+- Is an excellent communicator